sriyogesh94/dcos-docs/1.10/deploying-services/private-docker-registry.md

 menu_order: 004.5
 ---

 To supply credentials to pull from a private Docker registry, create an archive of your Docker credentials, then add it as a URI in your application definition.
+In Enterprise DC/OS, you can also [upload your private Docker registry credentials to the DC/OS Secret store](#secret-store-instructions) and reference it in your service or pod definition.

+<a name="uri-instructions"></a>
+# Referencing private Docker registry credentials as a URI

-# Step 1: Compress Docker credentials
+## Step 1: Compress Docker credentials

 1. Log in to the private registry manually.
 Login creates a `.docker` folder and a `.docker/config.json` file in your home directory.